 About Ransomware

-Ransomware is a type of malicious software that encrypts or deletes files so they cannot be used or are publicized.
-Crypto-ransomware often locks the victim's computer.
-To avoid the carnage, the target is asked to send a specified amount of money (the ransom), usually in the form of a crypto currency like Bitcoin, within a short period of time.
-It is not guaranteed that paying the extortion price will recover the lost files or avoid its exposure to the public.
-Files can be encrypted or erased across a network depending on the victim's write permissions, and you cannot break the strong encryption algorithms used on the compromised files.
-A typical ransomware delivery package is booby-trapped email, in which the target is tricked into interacting with by a social engineering technique called spear phishing.
-This makes the email to appear to come from a trusted source.
-Another common attack vector is a poorly protected RDP port.
+Ransomware is a variety of malware that encrypts or steals a victim's files so they cannot be used or are made publicly available.
+Crypto-ransomware sometimes locks the victim's computer.
+To prevent the damage, the victim is asked to pay a certain ransom, usually in the form of a crypto currency like Bitcoin, within a brief period of time.
+It is not guaranteed that delivering the extortion price will recover the lost files or avoid its publication.
+Files can be encrypted or erased throughout a network based on the victim's write permissions, and you cannot break the military-grade encryption technologies used on the hostage files.
+A common ransomware attack vector is tainted email, whereby the user is lured into interacting with by means of a social engineering technique called spear phishing.
+This causes the email message to look as though it came from a trusted source.
+Another popular vulnerability is an improperly protected Remote Desktop Protocol (RDP) port.

-Contact Progent About the ProSight Ransomware Preparedness Evaluation in Corpus Christi
+Ask Progent About the ProSight Crypto-Ransomware Readiness Audit in Corpus Christi

-For pricing information and to learn more about how Progent's ProSight Ransomware Preparedness Audit can bolster your defense against ransomware in Corpus Christi, phone Progent at
+For pricing information and to find out more about how Progent's ProSight Crypto-Ransomware Vulnerability Testing can enhance your protection against ransomware in Corpus Christi, phone Progent at